microsoft/vscode-remote-try-dotnet/README.md

    - Open `launch.json`
    - Add `"ASPNETCORE_Kestrel__Endpoints__Http__Url": "http://*:9000",` to the `"env"` property array.

         > **Note:** By default, ASP.NET Core only listens to localhost.
 If you use the `appPort` property in `.devcontainer/devcontainer.json`, the port is [published](https://docs.docker.com/config/containers/container-networking/#published-ports) rather than forwarded.
-Unfortunately, means that ASP.NET Core only listens to localhost is inside the container itself.
-It needs to listen to `*` or `0.0.0.0` for the application to be accessible externally.
+Unfortunately, this means that ASP.NET Core only listens to localhost inside the container itself, not externally.
+It needs to listen to `*` or `0.0.0.0` instead to resolve the issue.
         >
         > This container solves that problem by setting the environment variable `ASPNETCORE_Kestrel__Endpoints__Http__Url` to `http://*:5000` in `.devcontainer/devcontainer.json`.
-Using an environment variable to override this setting in the container only, which allows you to leave your actual application config as-is for use when running locally.
+By using an environment variable to override this setting in the container only, you can leave your actual application config as-is for use when running locally.

    - Press <kbd>F5</kbd> to launch the app in the container.
    - Press <kbd>F1</kbd> and run the **Remote-Containers: Forward Port from Container...** command.